ajay960singh/Object-Detection-and-Tracking-using-OpenCV/README.md

 ## Results

-The results of the images, which marks the centre of the baseball is shown in `results/`.
+The results of the images with marked positions of the baseball is shown in `results/`.
 From frame 3 to frame 15, the position and speed of the ball are shown below.

 | Frame number | Position of ball  |  Speed (mm/s) |
 | ------------ | ------------- | ------------  |